Fnboy100/Currency_Converter_App/README.md

 ## Introduction

-The Currency Converter is a simple mobile application that converts any amount from Naira to USD by utilizing the real-time exchange rate from the capital market.
+The Currency Converter is a simple mobile application that converts any amount from Naira to USD and vice versa by utilizing the real-time exchange rate from the capital market.

 ## Tech Stack